tarwn/lessthandot-hugo/blogs/content/posts/2012-12-15-benefits-of-indexes.md

 >
 > ## Keep your clustered indexes narrow
 >
 > Try to keep your clustered indexes as narrow as possible, if you can use something like an integer, this is only 4 bytes.
 The reason to keep your clustered indexes narrow is that when you have non clustered indexes, the row locator is the clustered index key for the row.
-In this case your non clustered index will become bigger as well and now you won&#8217;t be able to store as much data on a page.
-To illustrate that let&#8217;s take a look at some simple code
+In this case your non clustered index will become bigger as well and now you won't be able to store as much data on a page.
+To illustrate that let's take a look at some simple code
 >
-> First let&#8217;s create this table and populate it with 2048 rows
+> First let's create this table and populate it with 2048 rows
 >
 > sql
 CREATE TABLE Test1(id int, somecol char(36), somecol2 char(36))